 Ever since I was a child, I felt like a weirdo.
 In primary school, it was okay, though, because I was the weirdo that everyone knew and liked.
 But at age 12, something happened that changed my whole life and forced me to reconsider myself: My father accepted a job in France.
 We left my native Hungary and moved to a new country where I didn’t have any friends, and I didn’t even speak the same language.
-A truly challenging situation (or in my words at the time: the “worst case scenario”) for a highly sensitive introvert — which I was unaware of being.
+A truly challenging situation (or in my words at the time: the “worst case scenario”) for someone who is highly sensitive as well as an introvert — which I was unaware of being.

 Needless to say, I really struggled to make friends, let alone connect with people.
 First and foremost, it was because of the language barrier (I somehow became friends with a Chinese girl, though – we spoke in a kind of sign-smile language).
 But that wasn’t the only reason; I was quiet, reserved, and shy.
 Even though I learned French in about six months, no one knew this for several more months because I didn’t speak at all.
 When I did, everyone was astonished at my great pronunciation and grammar.